IVC Filter Injuries and Product Liability Lawsuits

 IVC Filters – Are They Effective?

 IVC filter complications lead to medical emergencies which often result in surgeries that are costly and emotionally traumatizing.
 It is thought that the makers of IVC filters, despite receiving approval from the FDA, did not put their products under extensive testing to check on their safety.
-They thus failed in providing a duty of care to you the consumer and may be liable to an Indiana product liability lawsuit.
+They thus failed in providing a duty of care to you the consumer and may be liable to a product liability lawsuit.
 Studies published by the Cardiovascular Internal Radiology Institute and JAMA both found that these devices would either tilt from their original position after installation, making them ineffective, or did not stop blood clots from causing undesirable complications in about 8 percent of people that had them.

 IVC Filter Injury Lawyer